Taxation in Spain: Value added tax

-VAT (IVA in Spanish: impuesto sobre el valor añadido or impuesto sobre el valor agregado) is due on any supply of goods or services sold in Spain.
+VAT (IVA in Spanish: impuesto sobre el valor añadido or impuesto sobre el valor agregado) is due on any supply of goods or services sold in Spain (mainland Spain and Balearic Islands only).
 The current normal rate is 21% which applies to all goods which do not qualify for a reduced rate or are exempt.
 There are two lower rates of 10% and 4%.
 The 10% rate is payable on most drinks, hotel services, and cultural events.
 The 4% rate is payable on food, books and medicines.
-An EU directive means that all countries of the European Union have VAT.
+The Spanish African territories of Ceuta, Melilla and the Canary Islands have other taxes equivalent to the VAT, but with lower tax rates An EU directive means that all countries of the European Union have VAT.
 All exempt goods and services are listed below.